'Emma Bailey's simple but suggestive and memorably minimalist set...Tantalisingly edgy…a stinging piece of entertainment.'

-'Emma Bailey’s striking designs place us in a world that resembles the Paris of 1968 with a touch of steampunk...The kids are taking over the theatre company Shakespeare at the Tobacco Factory. '- The Guardian
+'Emma Bailey’s striking designs place us in a world that resembles the Paris of 1968 with a touch of steampunk...The kids are taking over the theatre company Shakespeare at the Tobacco Factory. '

 Emma is an award winning set and costume designer based in London.
 Having started her career in architecture she uses her spatial and draughting skills to explore her fascination with 3D and 2D design and performance.
 Her work comprises many elements of design including fashion, illustration and sculptural installation.

 Emma has designed for a range of venues, including Royal Opera House, Royal Shakespeare Company (RSC), Young Vic and Pyramid Stage Glastonbury.
-Emma designed the sets for 6 The Musical - which is running in London's West End and is touring the globe to critical and audience acclaim and is on Broadway in 2020.
+Emma designed the sets for 6 The Musical - which is running in London's West End and is touring the globe to critical and audience acclaim and is on Broadway at the Brooks Atkinson Theatre.

 As well as designing Emma has run theatre workshops with the National Theatre, RSC, the Tricycle and Young Vic.
 Emma is also part of Store, a London-based association of artists, architects and designers, who promotes an educational programme of art and architecture courses, wide-ranging public events and exhibitions, and a socially engaged design practice.
 Their work can be found here www.storeprojects.org